DaveBackus/Data_Bootcamp/website/content/bootcamp_faq.md

 **What if I have other questions?**  Stop by or email to set up an appointment:  Dave Backus, KMC 7-68, db3@nyu.edu, [directions](http://pages.stern.nyu.edu/~dbackus/).

-## More inspiration
+#### More inspiration

 Not that you need any more inspiration, but here are a couple good pieces:

 * Steve Levitt on “big data” (55m, very entertaining):  https://youtu.be/r5jATFtKtI8?t=5m12s
 * Mevan on learning to code:  https://medium.com/@meandvan/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7

+A product of the NYU Python Factory @ NYU Stern